Search Results

 Comparing alternative representations and alternative methodologies in business cycle accounting

-We make two comparisons relevant for the business cycle accounting approach.
-We show that in theory representing the investment wedge as a tax on investment is equivalent to representing this wedge as a tax on capital income as long as the probability distributions over this wedge in the two representations are the same.
-In practice, convenience dictates differing probability distributions over this wedge in the two representations.
+We make three comparisons relevant for the business cycle accounting approach.
+We show that in theory, representing the investment wedge as a tax on investment is equivalent to representing this wedge as a tax on capital income as long as the probability distributions over this wedge in the two representations are the same.
+In practice, convenience dictates that the underlying probability distributions over the investment wedge are different in the two representations.
 Even so, the quantitative results under the two representations are essentially identical.
-We also compare our methodology, the CKM methodology, to an alternative ...
+We also compare our methodology, ...

 Report